 Q: Wow, you are extrapolating the past into the future there.
 Very creative analysis!
 Or wait… wait a second!
 Wasn’t all this extrapolating the past into future one of the behaviors that led to massive losses during the financial crisis?

-QUESTION: Your recommended bond funds include Tips and Treasuries.
+Q: Your recommended bond funds include Tips and Treasuries.
 What do you think about allocation to foreign bonds, such as Australia or Brazil?
 Some even recommend bank loans, e.g., BKLN.
 Or am I just reaching for yield?

-Question: I’ve noticed that my recent investment performance has been significantly lower than the recent performance of the S&P 500.
+Q: I’ve noticed that my recent investment performance has been significantly lower than the recent performance of the S&P 500.
 Does it still make sense to stick with your recommended Vanguard Index Funds vs. the simple Vanguard S&P 500 Index?